 There’s no one season to believe in fairy tales, however, the season to visit real-life castles is back.
-Starting mid-May, take to the seas and island-hop the Thousand Islands region, stopping at two historic castles.
+Take to the seas and island-hop the Thousand Islands region, stopping at two historic castles.
 Both Boldt Castle (pictured), the family home of George C. Boldt, and Singer Castle, the former home of the president of the Singer sewing machine empire, inspire awe with their architecture, design, and remote locations.
 Both mansions offer guided tours of the rooms and collections, and the views on the boat ride along the way are outstanding.

 17. Take a Spring Camping Trip (Catskills)

 Get your marshmallows, graham crackers, and ghost stories ready!
 Camping season begins for most areas of the state on May 19 (check here to make sure of dates for your particular destination).
 Head to Mongaup Pond (pictured) in Livingston Manor to camp along the largest body of water in the Catskills outside of those that provide water for NYC.
 It's a fairly remote spot to unplug for a bit and reconnect with nature after a long winter.
 You'll find dense forests, wooded campsites, and a picnic area.
 If the lake water is too cold for swimming, BYO boat or rent one onsite to get out in the water another way.
 Fishing enthusiasts will find brook trout, golden shiners, yellow bullheads, and more.
 There's a 1.5-mile hiking loop within the campground itself or serious hikers can connect to the Big Indian Wilderness and Willowemoc Wild Forest trails.

 18. “Look Up!” at the Bethpage Air Show (Long Island)